mudev/isn-laravel/readme.md

 ## Compass / Bourbon

 [Compass](http://compass-style.org/) is an open-source CSS Authoring Framework.

-[Bourbon](http://bourbon.io/) A simple and lightweight mixin library for Sass [Browser-sync](http://browsersync.io) keeps multiple browsers & devices in sync when building websites.
+[Bourbon](http://bourbon.io/) A simple and lightweight mixin library for Sass

+[Browser-sync](http://browsersync.io) keeps multiple browsers & devices in sync when building websites.

 ### License

-The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT) Bourbon is Copyright © 2013 thoughtbot.
+The Laravel framework : open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)

+Bourbon : Copyright © 2013 thoughtbot.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.

 Browser-sync : Copyright (c) 2014 Shane Osbourne Licensed under the GPL license.